falone/kindle_highlights_2_notion/README.md

 - Emoji-based page icons based on genre
 - Optional manual cover image upload
 - Syncs highlights with dates and metadata
+- UPD: Now covers are loaded to Imgur.
+See the "Preparation" section for necessary instructions
 ---
-# How to use the bot:
+## 🧰 How to use the bot:
 1. Install the official Kindle app on your phone/tablet
 2. Download the book from which you want to export highlights
 3. Click on Highlights - Share